Have you ever wondered about the types of desert animals that eat cactus?

 Iguanas make fantastic desert animals due to their ability to survive in the harsh, arid environment of the desert.
 Not only can they withstand extreme temperatures, but they are also desert animals that eat cactus as a source of nutrition.
 Iguanas are omnivores and primarily feed off berries, flowers, insects, and small lizards.

-On occasion, iguanas will also eat a prickly pear and cholla cacti for their moisture content as well as nutritious benefits like vitamin C. As a result, iguanas are excellent additions to desert ecosystems because they aid in controlling vegetation levels by consuming cacti that might otherwise grow uncontrollably.
-They offer an array of benefits such as pollinators for other plants that rely on them for reproduction and help keep indigenous plant populations stable through a natural cycle of consumption and regrowth.
+Occasionally, iguanas will also eat prickly pear and cholla cacti for their moisture content and nutritious benefits like vitamin C. As a result, iguanas are excellent additions to desert ecosystems because they aid in controlling vegetation levels by consuming cacti that might otherwise grow uncontrollably.
+They offer various benefits, such as pollinators for other plants that rely on them for reproduction and help keep indigenous plant populations stable through a natural cycle of consumption and regrowth.

 4. Eastern Cottontail

-Eastern cottontails are also known to enjoy eating certain parts of cacti such as the flowers, buds, or pads.
+Eastern cottontails also enjoy eating certain cacti parts, such as the flowers, buds, or pads.
 Cacti provide essential hydration for these animals in arid habitats where other food sources can be scarce.
-While most of their diets consist of herbaceous plants, eastern cottontails are opportunistic feeders meaning they will take advantage of whatever food sources are readily available to them.
+While most of their diets consist of herbaceous plants, eastern cottontails are opportunistic feeders, meaning they will take advantage of whatever readily available food sources.

 5. Gilded Flicker Bird

-The gilded flicker bird is a bold and beautiful avian member of the woodpecker family that is mostly found in arid and desert habitats throughout the southwestern United States, Mexico, and parts of western Canada.
-This chunky bird has a distinct combination of the brownish body with an olive-green head, bright yellow underwings, red neck patch, and black back.
+The gilded flicker bird is a bold and beautiful avian member of the woodpecker family.
+It is mostly found in arid and desert habitats throughout the southwestern United States, Mexico, and parts of western Canada.
+This chunky bird has a distinct combination of a brownish body with an olive-green head, bright yellow underwings, a red neck patch, and a black back.
 The striking coloring and pattern make it one of the most eye-catching birds in its region.

-Fortunately for these birds, the prickly spines often seen on cacti help open up various channels within the plant allowing them easy access to all the juicy goodness inside!
-They are also not left out of this list of the different desert animals that eat cactus.
+Fortunately for these birds, the prickly spines often seen on cacti help open up channels within the plant, allowing them easy access to all the juicy goodness inside!
+They are also not excluded from this list of desert animals that eat cactus.

 6. Gila Woodpecker